wp-plugins/basic-comment-quicktags/readme.txt

 * Added failure if not WordPress 3.3 or greater

 == Upgrade Notice ==

-= 1.5 =
-This plugin no longer supports bbPress, in preparation for bbPress 2.1

 = 1.1 =
 Please visit your <em>Discussion Settings</em> page and check the box to turn on the plugin.